Klobuchar calls on Senate to delay Barrett confirmation: 'Better for safety, better for the country'

 CLICK HERE TO GET THE FOX NEWS APP

-Klobuchar added that an in-person hearing would be important for a justice on "the highest court in the land" so that senators can "go bak and forth with the nominee."
+Klobuchar added that an in-person hearing would be important for a justice on "the highest court in the land" so that senators can "go back and forth with the nominee."

 "Given her views on the Affordable Care Act.
-Given that she has clearly criticised Justice Roberts, who again not exactly a blazing liberal, for upholding the constitutionality fo the Affordable Care Act which allows people to keep their insurance when they've got preexisting conditions," Klobuchar wants to be able to grill Barrett in-person, she said.
+Given that she has clearly criticized Justice Roberts, who again is not exactly a blazing liberal, for upholding the constitutionality for the Affordable Care Act, which allows people to keep their insurance when they've got preexisting conditions," Klobuchar said.
+"Why would you ram ... this through when we don't even have a COVID package done to make sure people have health care."

-She added: "Why would you ram ... this through when we don't even have a COVID package done to make sure people have health care ...
-The Senate Republicans have been resisting this," Klobuchar said of the coronavirus relief, why would we be doing this instead of actually helping the American people? ....
+She said working on a COVID package is a better use of time for the elected officials.

-The senator concluded: "Wait until after the election.
+"Why would we be doing this instead of actually helping the American people?" she said.
+"Wait until after the election.
 Better for safety, better for the country."